AngusK97/MinimalUnityGameFramework/README.md

 - **SoundManager**: Plays music and sound effects.
 - **UIManager**: Manages opening and closing of UI interfaces.

-Each manager comes with specific usage examples in the framework.
+Click [here](./Build-in%20Managers%20Usage.md) to see the usage of these build-in managers.
 You can also refer to my open-source demo, [_ForeverUp!_](https://github.com/AngusK97/Game_ForeverUp_NoPaidResourceVersion), for additional insights.

-# Adding New Global Classes
+# 03 Add A New Global Manager
-1. Ensure the new global class inherits from `MonoBehaviour`.
+1. Ensure the new manager inherits from `MonoBehaviour`.
-2. Create a child object under the `GameCore` GameObject and attach the new global class script to it.
+2. Create a child object under the `GameCore` GameObject and attach the new manager script to it.
-3. Add a variable for the new global class in `GameCore`.
+3. Add a variable for the new manager in `GameCore`.
-4. Drag and drop the global class reference to `GameCore`.
+4. Drag and drop the manager reference to `GameCore`.

-# Discussion
+# 04 Discussion
 If you have any questions or suggestions, feel free to reach out and discuss with me: **anguskungcn@foxmail.com**.